raiden-network/raiden/docs/webui_tutorial.rst

 One last thing that might be interesting to note is that the address of the running Raiden node is always displayed in the top bar.

-Tokens
+Wallet
 ----------
-The ``Tokens`` view provides information about the registered token networks.
+The ``Wallet`` view provides information about the registered token networks.
 Furthermore it also allows for automatically joining an existing token network along with registering a new token network.

 The first thing to notice in this view is the list of tokens for which a token network exists.
 All tokens that have been registered in Raiden will show up in this list.
-If the user knows the name or the address of a token, it's very easy to search for it using the ``Filter`` bar.
+If the user knows the name or the address of a token, it's very easy to search for it using the ``Filter`` input.
 If the token the user searches for does not show up, it most likely means that it is not yet registered.
-Registering can however be done by pressing the ``Register New Token`` button and provide the token address.
+Registering can however be done by pressing the ``Circular Plus`` button and provide the token address.
 For each token in the list of tokens some information is provided.
 This information includes the ``Symbol`` of the token, the ``Address`` of the token, the ``Name`` of the token and the user's ``Balance`` of a specific token.
 It's easy to sort the tokens, so that only tokens that a user actually holds, show up in the beginning of the list.
-This is done simply by pressing the name of the value desired for sorting.
+This is done simply by selecting an entry on the ``Sort by`` dropdown menu.
+You can change the sorting order by pressing the arrow on the right side of the ``Sort by`` dropdown menu.

+You can access the ``Network Events`` by selecting the ``View network events`` option of the overflow menu.

-In the ``Actions`` column it is possible to open an actions menu for each token network.
-This menu provides the option to ``Join Network``.
-A pop up will then appear where the user can choose how many tokens to automatically join the token network with.
+Initially, before joining any token network, the only button available will be the ``Join Network``.
+After pressing the button, a pop up will then appear where the user can choose how many tokens to automatically join the token network with.
 See :ref:`connect <connect-to-network>` for more details on how this works.

+After joining the network the ``Pay`` button becomes available.
+This will allow the user to choose an address to send tokens to that the user is not directly connected to.
+This is done by mediating transfers through nodes that are connected with each other.

 Should it at some point in time be desired to entirely leave a token network.
-The ``Leave  Network`` action menu point allows you to do so.
+The ``Leave  Network`` button point allows you to do so.
 This will automatically close and settle all open channels within a specified token network.
 For more information on how this works, please see :ref:`leave <leave-network>`.

-The most interesting feature in the ``Actions`` menu  is the ``Payment`` action.
-This will allow the user to choose an address to send tokens to that the user is not directly connected to.
-This is done by mediating transfers through nodes that are connected with each other.

-The last point in the ``Actions`` menu is ``Watch Events``.
-This will simply open tab within the ``Tokens`` view and allow the user to see all channels created and deleted for the specific token.
+The overflow menu provides the ``View token events`` option.
+This will simply redirect you to a new page where you can see all channels created and deleted for the specific token.

 In further releases it will also be possible to perform token swaps with the ``Swap Tokens`` button.
 This function is not part of the Red Eyes release.

-.. thumbnail:: images/raiden_webui_tokens_page_screenshot.png
+.. thumbnail:: images/raiden_webui_wallet_page_screenshot.png
     :alt: Raiden web app tokens page

-Above is a screenshot of the ``Tokens`` view with some registered tokens.
+Above is a screenshot of the ``Wallet`` view with some registered tokens.

 Channels
 -------------
 The ``Channels`` page is where a lot of the interesting stuff is going on.
 If a node has no open channels, not a lot of interesting information is displayed here.
 Under the ``Network Events`` tab it is however possible to see whenever a new token is registered.
 With no open channels the most interesting thing that can be done from this view is to manually open a new channel.
-This is done by pressing the ``Open Channel`` button and filling in the information in the pop up formula.
+This is done by pressing the ``Circular Plus`` button and filling in the information in the pop up formula.

 Once a channel is opened it will show up in the list of open channels.
 For each channel some relevant data is shown.
-The ``Channel``, ``Partner`` and ``Token`` fields represent the address of the payment channel itself, the address of the partner and the address of the token that the channel is opened with.
+The ``Channel``, ``Partner`` fields represent the address of the payment channel itself, the address of the partner and the address of the token that the channel is opened with.
 Furthermore the ``Balance`` shows the amount of tokens that the Raiden node has available for the specific channel.
-The ``State`` represents the current state of the channel i.e. if it is opened, closed or settled. ``SettleTimeout`` and ``RevealTimeout`` shows the corresponding values that the channel was opened with.
-Lastly there is a menu button that represents the interactions that can be made with a channel.
+You can view more information about the token just by hovering over the token ``Symbol`` above the ``Balance``.
+The ``State`` represents the current state of the channel i.e. if it is opened, closed or settled.
+Lastly there are buttons that represent the interactions that can be made with a channel.
-``Payment`` sends a payment to the counterparty of the channel. ``Deposit`` allows the user to deposit more funds in the channel. ``Close`` closes the channel and updated the ``State`` of the channel to ``closed``.
+``Pay`` sends a payment to the counterparty of the channel. ``Deposit`` allows the user to deposit more funds in the channel. ``Close`` closes the channel and updates the ``State`` of the channel to ``closed``.
 Once the channel is closed no more payments can be carried out and the ``settle_timeout`` is initialised.
 Furthermore once the ``settle_timeout`` has expired the channel will settle and payout the correct amount of the deposit to each channel participant.
-It is possible to sort the list of channels by any of the columns or to search for a specific partner or token address etc. using the ``Filter`` field.
+It is possible to sort the list of channels by the ``Sort By`` dropdown menu and change the sorting order by the arrow on the right of the field, or to search for a specific partner or token address etc. using the ``Filter`` field.

 .. thumbnail:: images/raiden_webui_channels_page_screenshot.png